 Part D covers prescription drugs.
 Once you’ve paid the deductible for your plan, you’ll pay a copay or coinsurance for covered drugs during the initial coverage phase, depending on the plan and the drug tier.

 Once you have spent $4,430 (in 2022), you’ll enter a coverage gap known as the “donut hole.”
 During this phase, you’ll pay no more than 25% for prescription drugs.
 You’ll leave the coverage gap once your total out-of-pocket spending is $7,050 (in 2022) and enter the catastrophic coverage phase.
 At this point, you’ll generally pay no more than 5% of the cost of covered drugs for the remainder of the year.

 You can be vulnerable to expensive out-of-pocket costs during the Part D coverage gap depending, in part, on the retail cost of the drugs you take.

 The Bottom Line

-When it comes to Medicare coverage, there’s a lot to consider: whether you should get it at all, which plan to purchase, or whether you should stick with Original Medicare.
+When it comes to Medicare coverage, there’s a lot to consider: should you get it at all, which plan you should purchase, and whether you should stick with Original Medicare.
 Keep in mind that Original Medicare on its own can leave you vulnerable to large expenses as it has no limit on out-of-pocket costs.
 One way to mitigate this is by purchasing a Medigap plan.
 Another is to purchase “bundled” Medicare coverage via a MA plan.